 It felt like sibling rivalry had overtaken our household and my sanity.
 In enacting three very simple sibling rivalry solutions, peace has been restored and our family is so much happier.

-As their fighting became all-consuming, that started to change… Making coloured cloud dough or driving to the kids’ museum inevitably turned into a saga of poking, complaining, and hurling the occasional shoe at one another.
+As their fighting became all-consuming, that started to change… Making coloured cloud dough or driving to the kids’ museum turned into a saga of poking, complaining, and hurling the occasional shoe.
 I was less their mother and more a referee.
 No matter what reasoning or approach I tried, I was getting nowhere.

 They screamed words of frustration.

 They hit, kicked and pinched one another.
 There were tears.
 So many tears.

 My tension mounted.
 Each word of discipline I said was through gritted teeth.

 “Hands to self, please.”